-With a pause and a prayer, rescuers retrieve last of 6 killed in bridge collapse
+With a pause to pray, rescuers retrieve last of 6 killed in bridge collapse

-(CNN)After days of digging through 950 tons of steel and concrete, the remains of all six victims of the pedestrian bridge collapse in Florida have been recovered, authorities say.
+(CNN)After days of digging through 950 tons of steel and concrete, authorities say the remains of all six victims of the pedestrian bridge collapse in Florida have been recovered.

-Rescuers have worked day and night to extract the victims and mangled cars after the bridge crumbled Thursday.
+Rescuers have worked day and night to extract the victims and mangled cars after the pedestrian bridge crumbled Thursday west of downtown Miami.

 "I believe that is the final count," Miami-Dade County Police Director Juan Perez said.
 "This ends with a tragedy of six. ...
 We are pretty confident that no one is left."